arobirosa/computer-repair-ai-assistant-prolog/README.md

 # Acknowledgment

-This project is based on medical expert system developed by * [Shiddika Jahan Bushra](https://github.com/sjbushra/Medical-Diagnosis-system-using-Prolog/)

 The diagnostic and symptoms were inspired from the diagrams of this [expert system created by Gena Charnukha](https://roboticsandenergy.com/projects/expert-program-computer-project/).
 Because I structured my expert system in another way, no code from this project was used.

 # Evaluation of Prolog implementations and development environments